YourJustice-Live/YourJustice-Website/data/article/equilibrium-is-broken/en.md

 <details>
   <summary>Who are we?</summary>
 <br>
-	YourJustice.Live is a decentralized platform for virtual tribes and jurisdictions with their own legislation, social rankings, courts, contracts, and economics.
+	YourJustice is a decentralized platform for virtual tribes and jurisdictions with their own legislation, social rankings, courts, contracts, and economics.
 With YourJustice everyone can create their own jurisdiction or join an existing one.
 The unifying environment is Humanity.

 	All forms of human relations can be expressed and automated on this platform using the human-readable-writable markup language YJML or a visual editor.